andrew-levy/swiftui-react-native/docs/docs/03-API/08-modifiers.md

 ### Duplicate Modifiers

 In SwiftUI, duplicate modifiers are allowed since modifiers build on top of each other.
 To achieve the same effect, we need a special API that allows us to iteratively build up a view with modifiers, while still rendering a JSX element.
-For this, see the [experimental API](/docs/docs/03-API/09-experiemental.md).
+For this, see the Experimental API section.